ym001/distancia/docs/matrixDistance.rst

 48. `SpectralNorm`_  : Compares matrices by calculating the largest singular value difference, capturing differences in matrix transformations.
 #. `Eigenvalue`_  : Measures the distance between the eigenvalue spectra of two matrices, often used in structural or network matrix comparisons.
-#. `NuclearNorm`_  : Uses the sum of the singular values of the matrix difference to capture differences in the overall structure and rank of the matrices.

 Conclusion
 ==========